The-Back-Room/Aero7-11/README.md

 # Aero7-11
 Aero 7 theme for Windows 11 23H2+!

 Currently supports 22H2 through 23H2.
-It is untested in 25H2, and a bit buggy in 24H2.
+It is untested in 25H2, and DWM mods may be a bit buggy in 24H2.

 ## Notes